Get a refresher on aircraft landing procedures. If you are a private pilot going back to flying after some time, you must read this article.

 We want to flare our aircraft at 10 feet above the ground.

-Flaring is the most confusing phase for student pilots or less experienced private pilots.
+Flaring is the most confusing phase for students or less experienced private pilots.

 What happens when you pull the yoke too early?